 It is a well known fact that your oral and dental health is linked to your general well-being.
 Clear Choice Dental say that therefore it is very important to make sure that you visit your dentist regularly to make sure that your teeth and gums remain in great condition.

 However, with this in mind, you may be wondering exactly what sort of benefits a healthy mouth can have with respect to your general health and wellbeing.
-Luckily for you, we have put together a list of our top five ways that improving your dental health can improve your overall wellbeing.
+Luckily for you, we have put together a list of our top five ways that improving your dental health, creating your perfect set of teeth, can improve your overall wellbeing.
 These include:

 - Healthy Saliva Will Keep Your Gut Healthy